NHIS Must Comply with Financial Regulations, AGF Insists - THISDAYLIVE

 According to him, the NHIS remains the organ given the responsibility to handle healthcare in the country.

-He noted that the federal government took a drastic decision to establish a presidential fact finding team in order to improve the health sector as well as a white paper which involved the Ministry of Health and OAGF to look into details of the financial situation of NHIS.
+He noted that the federal government took a drastic decision to establish a presidential fact-finding team in other to improve health sector as well as a white paper which involved the Ministry of Health and Office of the Accountant-General of the Federation (OAGF) to look into details of the financial situation of NHIS.

-He said that one of the aims of NHIS is to achieve universal health coverage and also to ensure that the vote of NHIS is viable to capture the most vulnerable in the society, adding that the government will not be able to finance the health institution of the masses alone.
+Sambo said one of the aims of NHIS was to achieve universal health coverage and also to ensure that the vote of NHIS is viable to capture the most vulnerable in the society, stating that the government will not be able to finance the health institution of the masses alone.